jeffrey-anderson/aws-intro-demos/Demo-Spark-Jupyter.md

 ## Launching JupyterHub

 1. Choose EMR from the Services screen
-1. From the EMR cluster dashboard click on the cluster name
+1. From the EMR cluster dashboard click on the running cluster name
 1. From "Connections:" click on "JupyterHub"
 1. If you get a warning your connection is not secure:
     1. Choose "Advanced" then "Add Exception"